faveosuite/faveo-server-images/_docs/installation/providers/enterprise/troubleshoot.md

 Script by Faveo Helpdesk | support@faveohelpdesk.com
 Execution complete.
 ```
-- This script output will be logged to **faveo-check.log** inside the same directory where the script is present.
+- This script's output will be logged to **faveo-check.log** inside the same directory where the script is present.
- - if there is any issue please reach (**support@faveohelpdesk.com***)
+ - If there is any issue, please reach (**support@faveohelpdesk.com***)

-#### Service status and verison check:
+#### Service status and version check:
 - This check will check the status and uptime of services that are necessary for faveo to work.

 - Enter **4** to check Service Status and Service Version

-- Shows version and status of services like Apache, MySQL, PHP, Php-fpm, Redis, etc.
+- Shows version and status of services like Apache, MySQL, PHP, PHP-FPM, Redis, etc.

  - Example Output